-open/1 returns {ok, Log} if the log file is successfully opened.
+open/l returns {ok, Log} if the log file is successfully opened.
 If the file is successfully repaired, the tuple {repaired, Log, {recovered, Rec}, {badbytes, Bad}} is returned, where Rec is the number of whole Erlang terms found in the file and Bad is the number of bytes in the file that are non-Erlang terms.
-If the parameter distributed is specified, open/1 returns a list of successful replies and a list of erroneous replies.
-Each reply is tagged with the node name.